rtlabs-com/p-net/doc/implementation_details.rst

 Avoid to start pointer names with ``p_``.
 It can be useful in some special situations but we will gradually remove those names from the p-net stack.

+For error handling, the use of ``goto`` is acceptable.

+If possible, avoid the modulo operator as it is slow on some platforms.

 Instead of::

    if (have_dhcp == true){...}